Masters of Arts in Education (Dance Teaching)

-Our MA in Education (Dance Teaching) programme allows you to further your knowledge and expertise through research in your own practice.
+Our Masters of Arts in Education (Dance Teaching) programme allows you to further your knowledge and expertise through research in your own practice.
 We are proud to be one of the first organisations to offer an award at this level specifically designed for practicing dance teachers.

 The MA is a modular programme delivered via distance learning, normally over two or three years with a compulsory London-based seminar at the start.